 The 20th century

-The 20th century saw in an explosion of offices and office workers.
+The 20th century saw in an explosion of offices and office workers, especially in regards to personal injury attorneys in Sacramento.
 In the United States alone nearly 100,00 people were employed in an office as typists, stenographers and secretaries.
 There was a concentration of wealth in the new corporations of the 1900’s, pushing the education system to advance as there was a greater demand for literate workers.
 Office skills became a specialism and training was made available in the early 1900’s.
 The 20th century was a century of rapid advancement in all fields and many of these led to the perception of the office we have today.

 Skyscrapers – The tall tower trend began life in Chicago.
 Technologies such as the elevator and the steel frame allowed buildings to be raised higher than ever before, allowing business owners to generate maximum income from the site.